netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Datadog has a special package for detailed Network Monitoring, charged $5 per node per month, on top of the normal monitoring package.
 Without this, it does not provide any network information for processes.

 ### Instana
-Instana seems that it monitors the processes for which it has integrations.
-It does not provide any information about the other processes running on the system.
+Instana seems that it monitors select processes only.
+It does not provide any information about the other processes running on a system.

 ![image](https://github.com/netdata/netdata/assets/2662304/289bed2a-cd2f-44bb-9633-40835ddba41f)